graphitemaster/gml/README.md

 }
 ```

-Anonumous functions take on the same form except you elide the name:
+Anonymous functions take on the same form except you elide the name:
 ```
 fn(formals) {
     body;